AssmaaM/Chest-xray-binary-classifier/README.md

 Download the datasets from (https://www.kaggle.com/datasets/pcbreviglieri/pneumonia-xray-images?select=val)

-Run the app using anaconda prompt:
+  ----- Run the app using anaconda prompt ------

 -browse into the python file app directory
 -run the following command streamlit run XrayClassifierStremlit.py